powebe/oTree/faq.md

 #### Can I use oTree for free?

-Yes, oTree is oTree is licensed under the
+Yes, oTree is licensed under the
 <a href="http://opensource.org/licenses/MIT" target="_blank">MIT open source license</a>
 with the added requirement of a citation.